This website uses cookies

 • Provides consistency and reduces risk of future major changes or rollback.

-• Could make voting harder for individuals who have difficulty obtaining acceptable ID.
+• Could make voting harder for individuals who have DIFFICULTY obtaining acceptable ID.

 • May raise concerns about equity and access.